Ancient history of Cyprus: Persian period

 A definite influence from Greece was responsible for the production of some very important sculptures.
-The archaic Greek art with its attractive smile on the face of the statue is found on many Cypriot pieces dating between 525–475 BCE; that is, the closing years of the Archaic period in Greece.
-During the Persian rule, Ionian influence on the sculptures intensified; copies of Greek korai appear, as well as statues of men in Greek dress.
-Naked kouroi, however, although common in Greece, are extremely rare in Cyprus, while women (Korai) are always presented dressed with rich folds in their garments.
+The archaic Greek art with its attractive smile on the face of the statue is found on many Cypriot pieces dating between 525–475 BC; that is, the closing years of the Archaic period in Greece.
+During Persian rule, Ionian influence on the sculptures intensified; copies of Greek korai appear, as well as statues of men in Greek dress.
+Naked kouroi, however, although common in Greece, are extremely rare in Cyprus, while women (korai) are always presented dressed with rich folds in their garments.
 The pottery in Cyprus retained its local influences, although some Greek pottery was imported.

 The most important obligation of the kings of Cyprus to the Shah of Persia was the payment of tribute and the supply of armies and ships for his foreign campaigns.
-Thus, when Xerxes in 480 BC invaded Greece, Cyprus contributed 150 ships to the Persian military expedition.
+Thus, when Xerxes invaded Greece in 480 BC, Cyprus contributed 150 ships to the Persian military expedition.

 Ionian revolt

 Except for the royal city of Amathus, the Kingdoms of Cyprus took part in the Ionian Revolt in 499 BC.
-The revolt on Cyprus was led by Onesilos of Salamis, brother of the King of Salamis, whom he dethroned for not wanting to fight for independence.
-The Persians crushed the Cypriot armies and laid siege to the fortified towns in 498 BCE.
-Soloi surrendered after a five-month siege.
+The revolt on Cyprus was led by Onesilus of Salamis, brother of the King of Salamis, whom he dethroned for not wanting to fight for independence.
+The Persians crushed the Cypriot armies and laid siege to the fortified towns in 498 BC.
+Soli surrendered after a five-month siege.

-Around 450 BCE, Kition annexed Idalion with Persian help.
+Around 450 BC, Kition annexed Idalium with Persian help.
 The importance of Kition increased again when it acquired the Tamassos copper-mines.

 Evagoras I of Salamis

-Evagoras I of Salamis (435–374 BCE) dominated Cypriot politics for almost forty years until his death in 374 BCE.
-He had favoured Athens during the closing years of the Peloponnesian War, elicited Persian support for the Athenians against Sparta and urged Greeks from the Aegean to settle in Cyprus, assisting the Athenians in so many ways that they honoured him by erecting his statue in the Stoa (portico) Basileios in Athens.
+Evagoras I of Salamis (435–374 BC) dominated Cypriot politics for almost forty years until his death in 374 BC.
+He had favoured Athens during the closing years of the Peloponnesian War, elicited Persian support for the Athenians against Sparta and urged Greeks from the Aegean to settle in Cyprus, assisting the Athenians in so many ways that they honoured him by erecting his statue in the Stoa Basileios in Athens.
 At the beginning of the 4th century BC, he took control of the whole island of Cyprus and within a few years was attempting to gain independence from Persia with Athenian help.